 Alterations for which consent has been given by the Sanctioning Authority, shall be made to these Rules only at the Annual General Meeting or at a Special General Meeting specially convened for the purpose called in accordance with Rule 19.
 Any alteration made during the playing season to the Rule relating to the qualification of players shall not take effect until the following season.

-Notice of proposed alterations to be considered at the Annual General Meeting or Special General Meeting shall be submitted to the Secretary in writing by 30th November in each year.
+Notice of proposed alterations to be considered at the Annual General Meeting or Special General Meeting shall be submitted to the Secretary by 30th November in each year.
 The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 17th December and any amendments thereto shall be submitted to the Secretary by 31st December in each year.
-The proposals and proposed amendments thereto shall be circulated to the Clubs with the notice of the Annual General Meeting or Special General Meeting.
-A proposal to change a Rule shall be carried if a Majority of those present and entitled to vote are in favour.
+The proposals and proposed amendments thereto shall be circulated to the Clubs with the notice of the Annual General Meeting.
+A proposal to change a Rule shall be carried if two thirds of those present and entitled to vote are in favour.

 A copy of the proposed alterations to Rules to be considered at the Annual General Meeting or Special General Meeting shall be submitted to the sanctioning Football Association fourteen days prior to the date of the meeting or by 1st April whichever is the earliest.